martinetd/fuurin/README.md

 Then just play it all and enjoy.

+- arrow keys move single sliders
 - +/- move all sliders
-- arrow keys move single sliders
+- space to pause all
+- 'q' to quit

 ![screenshot](./screenshot.png)